ErpNetDocs/tech/advanced/user-calculated-attributes/operators/divide.md

 | Return Value | Number1 / Number2 |

 > [!NOTE]
-> Ensure that the numbers which are summed up are from the the same type.
+> Ensure that the numbers of both parameters are from the the same type.
 For example, Parameter 1 and Parameter 2 must be both integers, doubles, or decimals.

 ## Example